ziaurrehmanrehmanii/c_Https_Server/README.md

 ## Development Notes

-- All header files should go in the `include/` directory
+- All header files should go in the `include/` directory (.h, .hpp)
-- All source files should go in the `src/` directory
+- All source files should go in the `src/` directory (.cpp, .cxx, .cc)
 - Subdirectories are automatically included in the build
-- CMake will automatically find and compile all `.c` files in `src/`
+- CMake will automatically find and compile all C++ files in `src/`
-- The project uses C99 standard
+- The project uses C++20 standard
 - Debug builds include `-g -Wall -Wextra -Wpedantic -O0`
 - Release builds include `-O3 -DNDEBUG`